triton-inference-server/onnxruntime_backend/README.md

 To explore the usage of more parameters, follow the mapping table below and check [ONNX Runtime doc](https://onnxruntime.ai/docs/execution-providers/TensorRT-ExecutionProvider.html#execution-provider-options) for detail.

+> Please link to the latest ONNX Runtime binaries in CMake or build from [main branch of ONNX Runtime](https://github.com/microsoft/onnxruntime/tree/main) to enable latest options.

 ### Parameter mapping between ONNX Runtime and Triton-ort

 | Parameter: key in Triton model config | Parameter: value in Triton model config                      | Corresponding TensorRT EP option in ONNX Runtime | Type   |